-- 1.1 The Developer and their employee, agent, contractor or invitee is responsible for ensuring compliance with the conditions of this development approval. - 1.2 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.3 All conditions, works, or requirements of this development approval must be undertaken, completed, and be accompanied by a Compliance Certificate for any operational works required by this development approval: - 1.3.1 to Council's satisfaction; - 1.3.2 at no cost to Council; and - 1.3.3 prior to the commencement of the use, unless otherwise stated.
+The Developer and their employee, agent, contractor or invitee is responsible for ensuring compliance with the conditions of this development approval.

+- 1.2 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.3 All conditions, works, or requirements of this development approval must be undertaken, completed, and be accompanied by a Compliance Certificate for any operational works required by this development approval: - 1.3.1 to Council's satisfaction; - 1.3.2 at no cost to Council; and - 1.3.3 prior to the commencement of the use, unless otherwise stated.

 - 1.4 Infrastructure requirements of this development approval must be contributed to the relevant authorities, where applicable, at no cost to Council, prior to the commencement of the use, unless otherwise stated.

 - 1.5 The following further Development Permits must be obtained prior to the commencement of any works associated with their purposes:

 - 1.5.1 Operational Works:

-- (i) Road Works;
+- (i) Access and Parking Works;

-- (ii) Access and Parking Works;
+- (ii) Sewerage Works;

 - (iii) Stormwater Works;

-- (iv) Site Works; and
+- (iv) Roof and Allotment Drainage; and

-- (v) Landscaping Works.
+- (v) Site Works.

 - 1.5.2 Plumbing and Drainage Works; and

 - 1.5.3 Building Works:

 - (i) Demolition Works; and

 - (ii) Building Works.

 - 1.6 All Development Permits for Operational Works and Plumbing and Drainage Works must be obtained prior to the issue of a Development Permit for Building Works.

 - 1.7 All works must be designed, constructed and maintained in accordance with the relevant Council policies, guidelines and standards, unless otherwise stated.

 - 1.8 All engineering drawings/specifications, design and construction works must be in accordance with the requirements of the relevant Australian Standards and must be approved, supervised and certified by a Registered Professional Engineer of Queensland.

-- 1.9 Lot 2 on RP604966 and Lot 3 on RP603066 must be amalgamated and registered as one lot prior to the commencement of the use.
+- 1.9 A maximum of 206 beds occupied by people who cannot live independently and require regular nursing or personal care is permitted across 100 on SP225770 at any given time.

+- 2.0 APPROVED PLANS AND DOCUMENTS

+- 2.1 The approved development must be completed and maintained generally in accordance with the approved plans and documents, except where amended by any condition of this development approval: